About Health Centers

 Moving on the opportunity presented by President Lyndon B. Johnson’s major War on Poverty initiatives in the early 1960s, Dr. Geiger and other health care pioneers submitted proposals to the federal Office of Economic Opportunity to establish health centers in medically underserved inner-city and rural areas of the country based on the same health care model Geiger had studied in South Africa.
 Funding for the first two “Neighborhood Health Centers” (as they were then called) – one in Boston, Massachusetts, and the other in Mound Bayou, Mississippi – was approved in 1965, and the Community Health Centers Program was launched.

 The health center model that emerged targeted the roots of poverty by combining the resources of local communities with federal funds to establish neighborhood clinics in both rural and urban areas around America.
 It was a formula that not only empowered communities to establish and direct health services at the local level via consumer-majority governing boards, but also generated compelling proof that affordable and accessible health care produced compounding benefits.

-Community Health Centers serve as the primary medical home for more than 28 million people in more than 11,000 rural and urban communities across America.
+Community Health Centers serve as the primary medical home for over 30 million people in more than 13,000 rural and urban communities across America.
 These community-based “family doctors” enjoy longstanding bipartisan support by Administrations and policymakers at all levels, as well as in both the private and public sectors.

 For photos, stories and more information on the history of America’s Health Centers visit the CHC Chronicles.